On the power of one pure steered state for EPR-steering with a pair of qubits: The Scenario

 for some choice of $r$ and $x$.
 We will give the corresponding algebraic conditions this requirement places on the steering ellipsoid $\mathcal{E}$ in the next section.

 Based on the one pure steered state condition Eq.~\eqref{onepure1}, we define the scenario we will consider. \begin{definition}[The Scenario] Let Alice and Bob share a pair of qubits such that Bob's qubit's steering ellipsoid $\mathcal{E}$ is of nonzero volume.
-Alice can perform two dichotomic projective measurements on her qubit, and for exactly one outcome of one measurement, steers Bob's qubit to a pure state with some probability $0<p_\mathsf{p}<1$. \end{definition}
+Alice can perform two dichotomic projective measurements on her qubit, and for exactly one outcome of one measurement, steers Bob's qubit to a pure state with some probability $0<p_\mathsf{p}<1$. \end{definition} It is important to mention that a quantum steering ellipsoid with a nonzero volume in the Scenario indicates that the two-qubit state is entangled.
+In other words, if a pure steered state exists, the two-qubit state is entangled if and only if its steering ellipsoid has a nonzero volume.
+This is due to the fact that a two-qubit state is separable if and only if its steering ellipsoid fits inside a tetrahedron that fits within the Bloch sphere.